dschuurman/archie-pi/README.md

 The ARCHIE Pi implements an offline web server that can be used to deliver educational content in remote locations where no internet access is available.
-Using a variety of open-source software (such as Linux, nginx, and hostapd), this platform provides an "internet in a box" in the form of an open wi-fi access point that can be accessed by locally connected web browsers.
+Using a variety of open-source software (such as Linux, nginx, kiwix, and hostapd), this platform provides an "internet in a box" in the form of an open wi-fi access point that can be accessed by locally connected web browsers.
-This access point uses a local web server to deliver educational content which may include a wide variety of creative commons content such as Wikipedia and Project Gutenberg.
+This access point uses a local web server to deliver educational content which may include a wide variety of open educational resources like Wikipedia and Project Gutenberg.

 The idea behind the ARCHIE Pi is not novel.
 The word *another* is included in the acronym to acknowledge that it was inspired by other projects, particularly the